RebelTechnology/OwlProgram/README.md

 OwlProgram is the patch build environment for the OWL Pedal, OWL Modular, Magus, Wizard and Alchemist products from Rebel Technology.
 For details see https://www.rebeltech.org (moved from http://hoxtonowl.com).

-It is used to build, run and store patches written in PD, FAUST, Max Gen and C++.
+It is used to build, run and store patches written in Pure Data, FAUST, Max Gen, SOUL, Maximilian and C++.

 # Instructions